 The road from AV technician to management is not always direct.
-Certainly, there are the fundamental skills and attributes you need in order to move from tech to lead, but the route to promotion isn’t always linear or all that clearly marked.
+Certainly, there are the fundamental skills and attributes you need in order to move from tech to lead, but the route to promotion tends neither to be linear nor all that clearly demarcated.

-What we do know, is that a great Audio visual technician with good fundamental skills is primed to move into management.
-They are knowledgeable, reliable, and thorough.
-They’ve got good communication skills and know-how to handle customers on the job site.
+That much being true, it is also the case that a great audio-visual technician with solid fundamental skills is primed to move into management.
+They are knowledgeable, reliable, thorough, and have good communication skills that allow for effective customer interactions on the job site.
 More than that, they understand that their Technical Operations Manager is swamped, and are able and willing to go to great lengths in order to distribute some of the burdens.

 While the Ops Manager is in charge of the job, their days are filled with juggling meetings with upper management and clients.
-Still, they must monitor budget concerns, schedules, parts orders, and troubleshooting day-to-day disasters.
-If they’re the equivalent of commissioned officers, what they need are reliable, knowledgeable and trustworthy sergeants out in the field, running interference for them.
+Still, they must monitor budget concerns, schedules, parts orders, and troubleshoot day-to-day disasters.
+If they’re the equivalent of commissioned officers, what they need are reliable, knowledgeable, and trustworthy sergeants out in the field, running interference for them.

-Okay, I know that sounds too easy, but think about it.
-You have a team that’s taxed on both ends -- managers who are trying to keep a job on time, on a budget, and on quality, and technicians who are racing to get the work done.
-It very frequently turns out that the best person to play the intermediary is someone who can do everyone else’s job.
+I know that sounds too easy, but think about it.
+You have a team that’s taxed on both ends -- managers who are trying to accomplish a goal on time, within a budget, and up to a standard of quality, and technicians who are racing to get the work done.
+It very frequently turns out that the best person to play the intermediary is someone who can already do everyone else’s job.

 Find A Hole And Fill It

-Okay, so let’s say you’re everything you should be, but no one is offering you a bump up.
+Okay, so let’s say you’re everything you should be on paper, but no one is offering you a bump up.
 If you think you’re ready, ask for more responsibility.
-Make it your job to ensure that the job site is kept clean, that the customer is happy, that everyone is following procedure.
+Make it your prerogative to ensure that the job site is kept clean, that customers are happy, and that everyone is following procedure.

 Go Out And Get It

-It’s possible that you’re doing everything you should be: you’re motivated, reliable, trusted and a great mentor to the other guys in the field.
-And yet, you still can’t find a way to move up in your company.
+It’s possible that you’re doing everything that's expected of you: you’re motivated, reliable, trusted and a great mentor to the other guys in the field.
+And yet, you still struggle to find a way to move up in your company.

 If that’s the case, it very well might be time to move on.
 Not every company is well-suited or prepared to foster in-house talent.
-Or perhaps they’ve given you the added responsibility but are not in a position to bump up your compensation.
+It could even be that they’ve given you additional responsibility but are not in a position to bump up your compensation.
 This is the time to make sure your resume is up to date, and get in touch with a trusted and knowledgeable recruiter.

 There’s a great deal of opportunity out there today for motivated and well-rounded techs, but the same truism holds here as elsewhere: you have to make sure you don’t get left behind!